2020 World Dementia & Mental Health Conference

 Scope and Importance

 If considered on a global scale, around 50 million people have dementia, and there are nearly 10 million new cases every year.
 Dementia, a syndrome in which there is retrogression in memory, behavior, thinking, and the ability to perform activities.
 It mainly affects older people and is one of the major causes of disability and dependency.
-It is important to understand what causes the disease, develop effective treatments, improve care and hopefully one day find a cure.
-But for research to progress, we need more researchers to take part.
-Research offers hope for the cure.
+It is important to understand what causes the diseases so that effective treatments can be developed and improved ways of providing care can be implemented.
+But in order to have progress in this research field, we need more researchers to take part and hopefully one day research will lead a way to find a cure.

 - Aging and Depression